MicrosoftDocs/edge-developer/microsoft-edge/accessibility/index.md

 ## Accessibility in Microsoft Edge

 In Microsoft Edge, we introduced modern [UI Automation API][WindowsWin32AutoEntryui] \(UIA API\).
-The change to UIA was a major investment in browser accessibility, and it lays the foundation for a more inclusive web experience for users who depend on assistive technology in Windows 10.
-Users also benefit from the evergreen nature of the Chromium engine.
+The change to UIA was a major investment in browser accessibility, and it lays the foundation for a more inclusive web experience for users who depend on assistive technology in Windows 10 and later.

 The accessibility system in Microsoft Edge inherently supports modern web standards including ARIA, HTML5, and CSS3.
 The following diagram of the simplified browser pipeline follows webpage content into an accessible presentation layer.